-This refreshing Watermelon Sangria is one of my favorite sangria recipes for summer!
+Watermelon Sangria is one of my favorite sangria recipes for summer!
 Made with white wine, triple sec, seedless watermelon, and lemon-lime soda – full of delicious watermelon flavor.

 Summer is here.
 We’ve been keeping up on the vegetable garden and it’s coming along nicely!
 After a long, hot day in the garden, a glass of homemade sangria hits the spot!